Mihails-Birjukovs/Meso-scale_Solidification_Analysis/README.md

 - Optical flow velocimetry within the liquid domain
 - Improving performance by offloading some image filtering tasks to the GPU (CPU-only version will be kept as a separate branch)

-The underlying methodology, implementation and application examples are found in [ARXIV PREPRINT ID].
+The underlying methodology, implementation and application examples are found in:
+[ARXIV PREPRINT ID]

 ACHTUNG: this Mathematica code uses MATLink
 http://matlink.org/